At SCOR we use a range of techniques to assess the overall environmental, social and governance (ESG) quality of our business activities.

 We have strengthened the Group’s renewable energy underwriting capabilities, identifying strategic markets for development.
 And we are working in partnership with governments and global development institutions worldwide – such as the United Nations Development Program, the World Food Program and the the World Bank – to promote climate change adaptation.
 For example, parametric insurance schemes developed in partnership with development finance institutions provide financial protection for post-event reconstruction.

 SCOR has also developed strong expertise in underwriting Environmental Impairment Liability (EIL) insurance through our Lloyd’s syndicate.
-SCOR Channel’s proprietary rating tool, made up of 16 environmental indicators, helps underwriters assess companies seeking EIL coverage.
+SCOR Syndicate’s proprietary rating tool, made up of 16 environmental indicators, helps underwriters assess companies seeking EIL coverage.
 By offering reduced premiums to companies with good ratings, this incentivizes better risk management.
 It also provides capital to help restore the environment when it has been damaged by an insured’s activities.

 In Life reinsurance, biometric risks and realities - such as mortality, longevity, disability and long-term care - are at the heart of underwriting.
 One of the objectives of the “Quantum Leap” strategic plan is to develop digital solutions for an easier and faster purchasing experience, with better value for the consumer.
 In doing so, we aim to reduce the protection gap.